conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS_Marketplace.md

     ![AWS Marketplace](./assets/aws-marketplace-4.png)

 1. You now can choose how you want to deploy the CloudFormation template.
 We offer a quicklink that will take you directly to the CloudFormation console with the template pre-filled on your last previously used region (What this guide will be covering).
 We also offer the raw CloudFormation template that you can download and deploy manually.
 Select `Quick launch CloudFormation template`.

-1. Choose the `Quick launch CloudFormation template` to be taken directly to the CloudFormation console with the template pre-filled on your last previously used region.
-If you wish you may instead download the template file, adjust it and manually deploy yourself.
-The rest of the guide assumes you want to continue with quick launch.

     ![AWS Marketplace](./assets/aws-marketplace-5.png)